 If you see the message Password cleared! near the bottom of the screen, that's good, but you are not finished yet: the program still needs to save the changes back to the Windows partition.
 To do that, type ! and press Enter to continue:

-Here, type q and press Enter to continue.
+Here, type q to select 'Quit' and press Enter to continue.
 You will be asked to confirm that you want the program to write the file(s) back:

 This screen asks if you want to repeat the procedure (New run?).
-Type n and press Enter to decline, unless you see an error message and want to try again.
+Type n for No, and press Enter to decline, unless you see an error message and want to try again.

 Now you are done!
 Remove the CD-R disc from the tray, and restart the computer.
 It should start as usual now, displaying the Windows logo, and finally showing the Windows login screen.
 Just click on your login icon (if it asks for a password, leave it blank) and you should enter Windows without the password!
 Now you can use Windows Control Panel to create a new password for your account.
 Take care to remember it this time, or you would have to go through this procedure again.